sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_paper.md

 * Read **Chapter 3 From Topics to Questions from [The Craft of Research, 3rd Edition](http://www.amazon.com/Research-Chicago-Writing-Editing-Publishing/dp/0226065669/ref=sr_1_1?ie=UTF8&qid=1451843847&sr=8-1&keywords=the+craft+of+research)**.

-    * First, ask yourself what question is your research trying to answer?
+    * Ask yourself what question is your research trying to answer?
 (Please reference the above link.)

 "Questions that ask who, what, when, or where are important, but they may ask only about matters of settled fact (though not always).
 Questions that ask *how** and **why** are more likely to invite deeper research and lead to more interesting answers." - [The Craft of Research, 3rd Edition](http://www.amazon.com/Research-Chicago-Writing-Editing-Publishing/dp/0226065669/ref=sr_1_1?ie=UTF8&qid=1451843847&sr=8-1&keywords=the+craft+of+research)